Weighted Unequal Error Protection over a Rayleigh Fading Channel: Main Results on the ORA scheme

-are \emph{mostly} within $\sim 10^{-7}$ of the optimal objective values produced by Algorithms \ref{algorithmglobalmaxORA} and \ref{algorithmlocalmaxORA}, but are occasionally suboptimal.
+were \emph{mostly} within $\sim 10^{-7}$ of the optimal objective values produced by Algorithm \ref{algorithmlocalmaxORA} in our numerical testing, but were occasionally suboptimal.
 Therefore, Algorithm \ref{algorithmlocalmaxORA} offers a more robust method to solve $(\ref{maxORA})$ than a typical SLSQP solver.
 We omit the analogous plots to Figures \ref{typicalAlg2} and \ref{power_plots} for the ORA scheme, since they are qualitatively similar.
 Instead, in Section \ref{finalcompnumerical}, we compare the achievable first-order asymptotic and finite blocklength performance of the PDS and ORA schemes.